openwall/john/doc/SHOW_FORMATS_OPTION.md

 sequential processing, because output is guaranteed to have one dictionary for one input line on a single separate output line.

-"rowFormats" field's value is a list always.
+`rowFormats` field's value is a list always.
 Empty list means that line cannot be loaded by any format.

-Example: print "ciphertext" field and list of format name that can load it, processing JSON line by line with python.
+Example: print `ciphertext` field and list of format name that can load it, processing JSON line by line with python.
 ```
 $ cat ab.pw